MoisesTabar/FlightSearcherAPI/voice_output_structure.md

   - **ticket_type**: "One Way", "Round Trip", or "Multi-City"
   - **flight_type**: "Economy", "Premium Economy", "Business", or "First"
   - **passengers**: Object with passenger counts by type
+  - **city_amount**: Number of cities in the trip (Multi-City only) Google Flights spawns 2 selectors when multi-city is selected so it will spawn one when there are more than 2 cities, and it will spawn two when there are more than 3 cities so on and so forth.

 ### `confidence`
 - AI's confidence level in the extraction accuracy